josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 - Array-based Queue

+Each implementation is tested for efficiency in performing:

+- enqueue(value): Adds an element to the back of the queue.

+- dequeue(): Removes and returns the front element of the queue.

+- peek(): Returns the front element without removing it.

+- __add__: Merges two queues into a new queue.

+- __iadd__: Performs in-place merging of two queues.

 ## 🚀 Project Overview

 This project implements and benchmarks different queue data structures to analyze their performance across common queue operations.